 If you notice your dog doesn’t like to eat while traveling or on the go, maybe you’ll want to bring some kind of a topper or something they really love to entice them to eat.
 If you’re planning a trip where you’ll be doing a lot of hiking, it will be important to build up gradually with longer or more consecutive hikes over time.

-It probably goes without saying that any gear you buy for your pup should be tried on and tested before you go.
+It probably goes without saying that any dog travel gear you buy for your pup should be tried on and tested before you go.
 There’s nothing worse than getting to the trailhead and realizing the harness is too tight – trust me, that’s not fun for anyone involved!

 Tip 2: Know before you go